 Just having a simple plan for revision for the next few months or weeks can reduce the uncertainty and makes them feel more confident that they will be ready.
 It doesn't have to be very detailed, just having a direction and an idea on how to prepare for exams ahead can be good enough.

 Find out which topics they think they need more practice on, and help them prioritise these topics.

 Not familiar with the school topics or not confident enough to help them with their school work?
 Get their elder sibling or cousin to help, or encourage them to reach out to their classmates, school teacher or tuition teacher.

 Remember to plan breaks too!
 Studies show that regular breaks help students retain information better and significantly reduces stress.

 Talking to your kids also allows you to learn more about their causes of anxiety and stress.
 This would be a good opportunity to share with your child how stress is normal and felt by everyone.
 It is a normal reaction to the uncertainty exams bring about – what’s important is managing it.

-#3 – Spend Quality time with your Child
+#5 – Spend Quality time with your Child

-#5 – Stay Calm
+#6 – Stay Calm

-This isn't a tip for your child but you!
+This isn't a tip just for your child but also yourself!
 Children are easily affected by your behaviour so, when you stress, your kids stress too!
 It is important to manage your stress efficiently so that it does not exert undue pressure on your child.
 It might also be helpful to share with your child that if things go south or if they underperform, there are other opportunities and exams in the future.
 Often children feel stressed due to the fear of disappointing those important to them, like you, so talking and rationalising disappointment helps go a long way.
 After all, education is a marathon not a sprint!

 Trying these strategies out and you can look forward to more efficiently managing your child's exam stress!
 These tips go a long way beyond school life too!